rapid7/metasploit-framework/documentation/modules/auxiliary/gather/redis_extractor.md

 The password for the redis instance.
 This value will be ignored for instances with no password required.

+### **LIMITCOUNT**

+Stop after retrieving this number of keys, per datastore.
+Note that one redis instance may have more than one datastore.
+This modules also pulls values down in batches, so it may go slightly over this limit.

 ## Scenarios

 ### Check